bavovanachte/mh-guide-contributions/fort-rox-WIP.md

  - Each FTC (without mouse stealing resources) will do 3 damage to your wall
  - Each FTC (with mouse stealing resources, red box) will do 5 damage to your wall
  - Each FTA will do 5 damage to your wall
- - Encountering the Battering Ram mouse will do 15 damage to your wall **regardless of whether you catch him or not**.
+ - Encountering the Battering Ram mouse will do 15 damage to your wall **regardless of whether you catch him**.
    Hunting with Crescent or Moon cheese will avoid attraction of this mouse altogether.
+ - Missing a Nightfire mouse will do 10 damage to your wall.

 You're able to retreat back to the day phase at any time during the night without incurring additional damage to your wall.
 If you don't retreat, assuming you don’t reach dawn, once your wall reaches 0 HP, you’ll pass out unconscious from